JahkaiSS/AboutMe/README.md

-- 👋 Hi, I’m @JahkaiSS
+👋 Hi, I’m @JahkaiSS
-- 👀 I’m interested in website and game development
-- 🌱 I’m currently learning full-stack web development and Pygame
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I play piano, so expect to see some cool musical apps coming out in the future.
+👀 👀
+⚡ I alternate daily between practicing Java, JS, Python, the Pygame Library in Python, and C++.

 <!---
 JahkaiSS/JahkaiSS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.